 If you’re newly diagnosed with rosacea, you may not know exactly what it is.
 It’s a chronic but treatable skin condition that typically affects the center of the face (nose, cheeks, chin, forehead).
 In the early stages of a flareup, you will notice flushing or red coloring, but without proper intervention from your dermatologist, more serious flareups can occur, causing inflammation, bumps, and/or pustules to develop.
 This is particularly true of men with rosacea who frequently notice swelling and bumpiness on their noses.
 In about half of the cases, there is also eye irritation and watering.
 Most people develop and struggle with rosacea between the ages of 30 and 50, and though anyone can develop rosacea, it’s much more common for people with fair skin.
 While the majority of those with rosacea are women, cases in men are usually much more serious.

-What are the Common Rosacea Causes?
+What are Common Rosacea Triggers?

 As of yet, not one cause of rosacea has been established.
 Instead, researchers have noted a number of common biological factors shared by those who struggle with this condition, including: